 Alternatively, scconfig can be used to enable/disable and to start/stop/restart modules.

 However, before starting seiscomp, station information (metadata) need to be provided and the configuration needs to be updated.

-sensor and data logger specifications
+Sensor and data logger specifications with full response information

-data stream specifications
+Data stream specifications

 SeisComP comes with various importers to add metadata for networks and stations including full response information.